Grand Turk Fishing

-As a small island surrounded by reefs and shoals, Grand Turk’s deep sea sport and reef fishing can be great.
-Unlike many other destinations, prime fishing spots are often only a short boat trip away.
+As a small island surrounded by reefs and shoals, Grand Turk’s deep-sea sport and reef fishing can be great.
+Unlike many other destinations, prime fishing spots are often only a short boat trip away, and there are several fishing companies to choose from.

 Reef and Bottom Fishing